The Message to Market Fit Matrix for Manufacturing Buyers

 Here's what most companies do: they create one "good" ad and spray it everywhere.

-Cold traffic sees a demo video meant for warm prospects and bounces.
+Cold traffic sees an equipment demo video meant for warm prospects and bounces.
 Warm traffic sees introductory content and feels patronized.
 Hot traffic sees educational content and gets frustrated.

 Nobody gets the message they need.
 Performance suffers across the board.
 And the manufacturer concludes "Meta doesn't work for us."